Weyaaron/nvim-training/Readme.md

-	audio_feedback = true, --Enables/Disables audio feedback, if enabled, requires the 'sox' package providing the 'play' command. enable_counters = true, --Enables/Disables counters in tasks that support counters. custom_collections = {}, -- A table of tables containing names of tasks, for details read on.
+	audio_feedback = true, --Enables/Disables audio feedback, if enabled, requires the 'sox' package providing the 'play' command. enable_counters = true, --Enables/Disables counters in tasks that support counters. custom_collections = {}, -- A table of tables containing names of tasks, for details read on. enable_events = true, --If the plugin should save events.
+These are used for the subcommand analyze. base_path = "~/Training-Events/", -- The base-path were these events will be saved.
 })
 ```